ban jelacic square - one day in zagreb itinerary cover

 • Zrno Bio Bistro – Zrno is a proper vegan restaurant.
 They have an extensive menu, meals are nicely presented, and a couple of desserts to choose from.
 If you are looking for vegan fine dining in Zagreb, Zrno is the closest you’ll get to it!

 • Simple Green – a vegan restaurant offering a daily menu.
-It is a place to go if you want to try a vegan version of Croatian specialities.
+It is a place to go if you want to try a vegan version of Croatian specialties.

-• Caruso pizza – one honourable mention, since it is a bit outside the city centre, is Caruso pizza, which offers the best vegan pizza in town!
+• Caruso pizza – one honorable mention, since it is a bit outside the city center, is Caruso pizza, which offers the best vegan pizza in town!
 It is a pizza delivery with 10 different vegan pizza options!

 Check out my full Vegan guide to Croatia for everything you need to know about vegan food in Croatia!

 Yes!
-Zagreb, and Croatia, in general, are safe destinations for solo female travellers.
+Zagreb, and Croatia, in general, are safe destinations for solo female travelers.

-I did not feel unsafe at any moment walking alone, and I’ve lived there for over 5 years.
-There are no dangerous neighbourhoods, and it is generally safe to walk alone at night.
+I did not feel unsafe walking alone at any moment, and I’ve lived there for over 5 years.
+There are no dangerous neighborhoods, and it is generally safe to walk alone at night.
 Still, don’t walk in unlit parks at night, and avoid dark backstreets if possible.

-As a solo female traveller, the same advice always applies.
+As a solo female traveler, the same advice always applies.
 Stay alert and aware of your surroundings.
 Keep an eye on your belongings, as pickpocketing happens.

-If you want to go clubbing in Zagreb, check out my Guide on how to enjoy nightlife as a solo female traveller
+If you want to go clubbing in Zagreb, check out my Guide on how to enjoy nightlife as a solo female traveler

 General advice is, do not do anything you would not do at home.
 Use your common sense and avoid unnecessarily risky situations.